 Flavored whiskeys like Mash & Mallow are crafted for fun and versatility.
 Our S’mores Whiskey balances the nostalgic flavors of chocolate, toasted marshmallow, and graham cracker with smooth American whiskey, making it delicious right out of the bottle.
 For a cooler, smoother drink, try serving it “on the rocks.”
 Using a large ice cube is key, as it melts slower and chills your drink without watering it down too quickly.
 This method keeps the whiskey crisp and refreshing while preserving its signature s’mores profile.
 It’s also the perfect foundation for building unique cocktails that are sure to be a hit.

 The Best Method?
-It’s Up to You
+It’s All Up to You

 Ultimately, there is no single “right” way to drink whiskey.
 While guides and suggestions are helpful, the best method is always the one you enjoy the most.
 Your palate is unique, so don’t be afraid to experiment.
 Try Mash & Mallow neat to get a sense of its core flavors, then pour it over a large ice cube to see how the chill changes the taste.
 Mix it with your favorite soda or use it to put a new spin on a classic cocktail.
 The journey of discovering your perfect pour is all about exploration.
 So grab a bottle, get curious, and find your favorite way to enjoy it.